Sam-Mobed/Sam-Mobed/README.md

 <h1 align="center"><b>Sam Mobed 🏂🏽 </b></h1>

-### Let me cook ⚗️🧪
+### Cooking... ⚗️🧪
-**`Student/Developer/Artist`**
+**`Student/Developer`**

 Welcome to my Github.
-This is where I keep my projects and try to make my contribution calendar as green as possible.
-Allow me to introduce myself 🧑🏽
+This is where I keep my projects and try to make my contribution calendar as green as possible. 🧑🏽

 ## What I do 👨🏽‍💻
 <p>I'm a Computer Science major at McGill University.
 I'm also doing a minor in Statistics to keep myself well-rounded.
-I have about three semesters left, but I am considering the option of getting a Master's degree.</p>
+I have about one semester left, and I can't wait to graduate.</p>

-## Goals 🧗🏼

-- As of now, my first priority is to sharpen my skills through Leetcode problems.
-- I've been learning Go for a few weeks now, and I aim to use this knowledge to build a microservices server.
-The goal of this project is not only to learn the important features of Go (like its concurrency models), but also apply the software design patterns that I have been learning through my coursework.
-- Once that's done, machine learning is my next goal; to ensure a strong foundation, I'll first go back to probability and linear algebra as they're the building blocks for advanced topics like Deep Learning.

 ## Languages and Tools 🛠